-3. Buyers of Chattel Paper and Other Receivables.
+- 3. Buyers of Chattel Paper and Other Receivables.
 This section has been revised to reflect the fact that a seller of accounts, chattel paper, or payment intangibles normally retains no interest in the collateral and so is not disadvantaged by the secured party's noncompliance with the requirements of this section.
 Subsection (a) applies only to security interests that secure an obligation and to sales of receivables in which the buyer has recourse against the debtor.
 (Of course, a buyer of accounts or payment intangibles could not have "possession of original collateral, but might have possession of proceeds, such as promissory notes or checks.)
-The meaning of "recourse in this respect is limited to recourse arising out of the account debtor's failure to pay or other default and not recourse based on the debtor's breach of a warranty to the secured party.
-The other subsections are inapplicable to all sales of receivables.
+The meaning of "recourse in this respect is limited to recourse arising out of the account debtor's failure to pay or other default.
+The other subsections are inapplicable to all sales of receivables. - 4.
+"Repledges."

-4. "Repledges."
 The change to subsection (b)(5) eliminates the qualification that the terms of a "repledge may not "impair a debtors "right to redeem collateral.
 The change is for clarification only.